fin-hypergrid/core/src/jsdoc/tutorials/cell-editors.md

 #### Assignment

-Cells are only editable when assigned a cell editor.
+Cells are only editable when assigned (associated with) a cell editor.
 There are two ways of making such an assignment:
 * **Declaratively** at setup time
 * **Programmatically** at render time

-Declaratively, by defining the `editor` render property at setup time:
+**Declarative cell editor assignment.** Define the `editor` render property at setup time:

 ```javascript
 behavior.setColumnProperties(columnIndex, {